Updated May 4, 2024

 • Industry-standard encryption.

-M1 Finance also protects $250,000 with insurance from the FDIC.
+M1 investment accounts are insured by the SIPC, providing standard protection of up to $500,000 (including $250,000 for cash claims).
 It has military-grade encryption and offers fingerprint ID or face ID for authentication.

 Robinhood also protects $250,000 for cash claims.
 It has Bcrypt encryption, which many similar companies use.
 It also offers device approvals, authenticator apps, and text messages for authentication.